Dear readers of ADxS.org, please forgive the disruption.

 Cortisol and other stress hormones in ADHD

-For more on cortisol stress responses in several other mental disorders: Cortisol in other disorders.
+More on the cortisol stress responses in various other mental disorders: Cortisol in other disorders Cortisol in other disorders.
 We have not yet encountered a mental disorder with a typically normal, moderate cortisol stress response.
-However, not every affected individual has an elevated or depressed stress response.
-A normal cortisol stress response may occur in ADHD-HI or atypical depression, although the flattened cortisol stress response may be more common in both.
+However, not every person with ADHD has an increased or decreased stress response.
+A normal cortisol stress response can occur in ADHD-HI or atypical depression, although the flattened cortisol stress response may be more common in both.

 6. Temperament and character as symptom predictors

-An interesting study on predicting symptom severity using AI / machine learning came to the surprising conclusion that the results of the “Temperament and Character Inventory Scale” (TCI) have a particularly high impact on predicting symptom variance of77
+An interesting study on the prediction of symptom severity using AI / machine learning came to the surprising conclusion that the results of the “Temperament and Character Inventory Scale” (TCI) have a particularly high influence on the prediction of symptom variance of77

 • Mood